Build user generated content that matters for your store

 05.Feb.2018 Aravindhan Anbalagan - Email Personalization

-Success of eCommerce businesses largely depends on the effectiveness of email marketing.
-Determining the correct email template relevant to the target audience will take us half way through high conversions.
+The success of eCommerce businesses largely depends on the effectiveness of email marketing.
+Determining the correct email template relevant to the target audience will take us halfway through high conversions.

-eCommerce emails can be sent on various purposes such as introduction offer for new customers, retention emails to winback customers who have not logged into your eCommerce site for a long time.
-It can be a campaign mailer during festivals or a call-to-action emails for abandoned cart.
-It can also be a post-purchase email with discount on next purchase and review request emails for enriching customer-driven content on your website.
+eCommerce emails can be sent on various purposes such as introduction offer for new customers, retention emails to win back customers who have not logged into your eCommerce site for a long time.
+It can be a campaign mailer during festivals or call-to-action emails for an abandoned cart.
+It can also be a post-purchase email with a discount on the next purchase and review request emails for enriching customer-driven content on your website.

 For every marketing email to be successful, choosing an appropriate email template is a must.
 ‘One template fits all’ doesn’t bring effective results in the long run.
 Now, let us explore the primary factors that you need to take into account when designing an email template.

-While asking a favour from customer, like rating their current purchase, it is important to make their task as easy as possible.
+While asking a favor from customers, like rating their current purchase, it is important to make their task as easy as possible.
 If the way by which you collect feedback is not convenient for them or time-consuming, customers will not be happy to provide feedback or ratings.

 Instead of taking the customer to a review section, if there’s a quick review or rating section within the email template, it would help customers provide feedback in less time.

-We vouch for the effectiveness of this ‘convenience’ factor because, when using an email template with ‘horizontally’ positioned star ratings, 16% more customers were ready to send in their reviews.
-This is significantly higher when compared to customers who were asked to review through a vertically’ positioned star ratings.
+We vouch for the effectiveness of this ‘convenience’ factor because when using an email template with ‘horizontally’ positioned star ratings, 16% more customers were ready to send in their reviews.
+This is significantly higher when compared to customers who were asked to review through vertically’ positioned star ratings.